 Easy Installation

-Wireless cameras are a breeze to install since they don't require complex wiring.
+Installing wireless cameras is easy because they don't require complex wiring.
 They offer flexibility in camera placement.

 Remote Monitoring